Susan Norrie: Twentyfirst Century Video Work

 During the first two decades of the 21st Century, Norrie focused on the Asia-Pacific incorporating footage of environmental and humanitarian disasters that impacted the region in large-scale video projections.
 Norrie's 2002 work 'Undertow' commissioned by the Melbourne Festival for the Australian Centre for Contemporary Art, was a six-screen mix of storms, dust clouds and thermal mud pools.
 Art critic Andrew Frost said it suggested impending global catastrophe:

-"Like much of Norrie’s work, Undertow invoked a sense of the uncanny, produced in part from the projection of these images at great scale."
+"Like much of Norrie's work, Undertow invoked a sense of the uncanny, produced in part from the projection of these images at great scale."

 Norrie's 2003 work 'Passenger', created for the Museum of Contemporary Art Australia, juxtaposed images of New Zealand glow worm caves and insect swarms with scientific experiments and industrial ducts on six-screens.
 Tate curators Sook-Kyung Lee and Lena Fritsch described it saying:

 "Her work has addressed issues of technological advancement, natural and manmade disasters, climate change and other ecological crises, and is increasingly concerned with the conflicts between humankind and nature."

 Her 2005 smaller single-channel work 'Black Wind' commissioned by the Amsterdam Sinfonietta combined indigenous descriptions of the fallout from the British nuclear tests at Maralinga and footage of the Aboriginal Tent Embassy.

 She represented Australia at the 52nd Venice Biennale, 2007, with Callum Morton and Daniel von Sturmer.
-Her large-scale work 'Havok', commissioned by the Australia Council for the Arts, was exhibited in three rooms of the Palazzo Giustinian Lolin, Venice.
+Her large-scale work 'Havok', commissioned by the Australia Council for the Arts, was exhibited in three rooms of the Palazzo Giustinian Lolin.
 The work focused on the Lusi mud volcano disaster in Indonesia that was blamed on the local gas drilling.
 She returned to the subject again in her 2016 work 'aftermath'.
 Media and communication professor Larissa Hjorth described the latter work as: "a meditative contemplation on the terrible sublime of environmental disasters in which humans, while causing such crises, have little power to control and correct."

 Since then other significant exhibitions have included ZKM Center for Art and Media Karlsruhe 2008; the Edinburgh International Festival 2009, Yokohama Triennale 2011, Gemeentemuseum Den Haag 2013; Biennale of Sydney 2014; the Montreal Biennale, 2014–2015; and Ian Potter Museum of Art, University of Melbourne 2016.